Command Line (CLI)

 bind_key="mysql",

-pool_config={"host": "localhost", "database": "mydb"},
+connection_config={"host": "localhost", "database": "mydb"},

-migration_config={"script_location": "migrations/mysql", "enabled": True}
+migration_config={"script_location": "migrations/mysql", "enabled": True},

 ),